-- Ask if the patient is experiencing any difficulty with voiding. - Ask the patient about colour of their urine. - Ask the patient about colour of their urine.
-Ask about history of urinary tract infections, burning, frequency, presence of blood in urine, sediment, odour with urine, and history of kidney, renal, and genital health issues.
-Ask about nocturia and incomplete bladder emptying.
+- Ask if the patient is experiencing any difficulty with voiding. - Ask the patient about colour of their urine. - Ask about history of urinary tract infections, burning, frequency, presence of blood in urine, sediment, odour with urine, and history of kidney, renal, and genital health issues. - Ask about nocturia and incomplete bladder emptying.
 In older males, alterations to urinary habits (frequency, urgency, nocturia) may suggest prostate disease.
 Ask the client if they have any concerns about their sexual health.

-Focused CII assessment man also include
+Focused GII assessment may also include.

-Focused GU assessment may also include: Bladder scan to assess for residual urine volume Bladder scan according to manufacturer and agency guidelines.
+Focusea GU assessment may also include: Bladder scan to assess for residual urine volume Bladder scan according to manufacturer and agency guidelines.
 Read this journal article for more information on bladder scanning: • Davis, C., Chrisman, J., & Walden, P. (2012).
 To scan or not to scan?
 Detecting urinary retention.
 Nursing Made Incredibly Easy! doi: 10.1097/01.NME.0000415016.88696.9d.
 In and out urethral catheter insertion for residual urine volume Assist the patient to void and catheterize immediately following the attempt.
 Note the volume of the void and the volume associated with the catheterization.
 Catheterize as directed by prescriber or as per nurse's independent scope of practice and agency policy.
 See Chapter 10.4 Urinary Catheters